100-Patch Quilt Tutorial

 7. Create the outer border by making two more sets of three strips and two squares for the top and bottom.
 Make two sets of five squares and three strips for the sides.
 Attach.

-8. Using batting and backing, quilt and then attach border as desired.
+8. Using batting and backing, quilt and then attach binding as desired.

 9. Ta-dah!
 A finished quilt.